Originalil/EternalSigmas/Rules.md

 *Clear intention* - Explicit stating of an intent to perform action in question or a clearly conscious decision (impossible to explain that it was an accident).\
 *Construction* - Player-made entity**(in the dictionary definition not the minecraft one)** consisting mostly of blocks.\
 *e.g.* - "For example"\
+*Excessive* - An action performed to a degree that is unnecessary and marginally beneficial to the user.\
 *Evidence* - Any objective material (e.g. links, photos, words) that clearly or can be attributed to a claim.
 Subjective material is not considered.\
 *i.e.* - "That is"; refers **only** to what was mentioned\
 *Machine* - Player-made contruction that performs a function.\